voken1/docs/voken/voken_main_contract.rst

 Supports **SAFE-MODE**
-   Transfers from non-whitelisted addresses are restricted when the amount number of VOKEN holders is insufficient to form a healthy ecological foundation.
+   Transfers from non-whitelisted addresses are restricted when the amount number of Voken2.0 holders is insufficient to form a healthy ecological foundation.
-   That is a **SAFE-MODE** for VOKEN.
+   That is a **SAFE-MODE** for Voken2.0.

    Function for query:

    - ``function safeMode() public view returns (bool)``

+Supports **BURNING-MODE**:
+   When **Burning-mode** is on, **1%** will be **burned** for every transaction of Voken2.0.

+   Function for query:

+   - ``function burningMode() public view returns (bool, uint16)``

 .. _voken_whitelist_rules:

 Optimized **WHITELIST RULES**
-   By transferring 1001 VOKEN to a whitelisted address, will sign-up for whitelist and get 1 VOKEN refund as a success signal automatically.
+   By transferring 1,001 Voken2.0 to a whitelisted address, will sign-up for whitelist and get 1 Voken2.0 refund as a success signal automatically.

    Functions for query: